About Me

 Enough that my darling husband looked into my soul.
 He actually accompanied me to the Houston Quilt Show in November 2011 and we came home with my Handiquilter Avante 18in Longarm Quilting Machine, affectionately called Ole Betsy.

-You can also find a few tutorials and patterns on this website that I have designed.
+Our family moved to the foothill mountains of Salt Lake City in the summer of 2015, and I became quite prolific.
+I had a few tutorials and patterns online.
 I also do commissioned quilts and work with companies to promote tools, patterns, and fabrics if they are something I would buy myself.

 Apparently, I'm supposed to tend them?